 - Once the scanning process completes 100, restart windows to take effect.

 Note: you need to check if the problem is resolved.
 If the issue still persists, run the SFC scan again.

 Run SFC in safe mode

-A number of users reported running system file checker utility in windows safe mode help them restore corrupted files with the correct one.
+A number of users reported running the system file checker utility in Windows safe mode helps them restore corrupted files with the correct one.
 Note: Safe Mode is a special mode that uses only default drivers and applications.
-Let’s start windows 10 in safe mode and perform an SFC scan again.
+Let’s start Windows 10 in safe mode and perform an SFC scan again.

 - Open the Start Menu, then click the Power button.